Gauge-independent approach to inflation in quadratic gravity: Analysis of gauges

-Second, a growing $g_{0i}$ component may break the causality condition, thus making the coordinate system, \textit{i.e.}, the gauge choice, pathological \cite{Wald:1984rg}.
-However, by examining whether the congruence defined by the worldlines of $dx^i=0$ remains timelike throughout the inflationary trajectory, one may show that the growing $g_{0i}$ does not lead to the violation of causality in the present case.\footnote{ We thank Misao Sasaki for helping clarify this point. } Let us consider the ADM decomposition \cite{Arnowitt:1959ah,Arnowitt:1962hi,Witten1962Gravitation},
+\underline{About the argument (3)}\\ By examining whether the congruence defined by the worldlines of $dx^i=0$ remains timelike throughout the inflationary trajectory, one may show that the growing $g_{0i}$ in the present case does not lead to the violation of causality, which otherwise would make the coordinate system, \textit{i.e.}, the gauge choice, pathological \cite{Wald:1984rg}.\footnote{ We thank Misao Sasaki for helping clarify this point. } Let us consider the ADM decomposition \cite{Arnowitt:1959ah,Arnowitt:1962hi,Witten1962Gravitation},

 where $\alpha$ is the lapse function, $\beta^i$ is the shift vector, and $\gamma_{ij}$ is the spatial metric.
-To linear order, we identify
+To leading order, we identify

 For the threading condition $E=0$, the spatial metric at linear order is given by

 from which it follows that